lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

     To get the full potnetial using gitStream, you need to set it as required check.

-To make sure gitStream can block PRs from merging under certain conditions you should set the following:
+To make sure gitStream can block PRs from merging under certain conditions, you should set the following:

 1. Go to repo `settings`
 2. On the left pane select `Code and automation` > `Branches`